-An incident was mentioned how an aeroplane was wanting to land at the time that the mowing tractor was using the grass runway.
-Several steps have been taken to avoid this happening in the future.
+A user expressed concern about the mowing tractor not exiting the grass runway when attempting to land.
+He assumed the operator's radio was broken or that the operator was unable to hear the plane's wanting to land.
+Some steps would be taken to avoid this in the future.
 It was discussed and decided that closing the Aerodrome for mowing was not practical; however, it was outlined that: